godotengine/godot-docs/tutorials/platform/android/android_plugin.rst

 Packaging a v2 Android plugin
 -----------------------------

-As mentioned, a v2 Android plugin is now provided to the Godot Editor as an ``EditorExportPlugin plugin``, so it shares a lot of the `same packaging steps <https://docs.godotengine.org/en/stable/tutorials/plugins/editor/making_plugins.html#creating-a-plugin>`_.
+As mentioned, a v2 Android plugin is now provided to the Godot Editor as an ``EditorExportPlugin`` plugin, so it shares a lot of the `same packaging steps <https://docs.godotengine.org/en/stable/tutorials/plugins/editor/making_plugins.html#creating-a-plugin>`_.

 1. Add the plugin output binaries within the plugin directory (e.g: in ``addons/<plugin_name>/``)

 2. Add the `tool script <https://docs.godotengine.org/en/stable/tutorials/plugins/editor/making_plugins.html#the-script-file>`_ for the export functionality within the plugin directory (e.g: in ``addons/<plugin_name>/``)

-    - The created script must be ``@tool`` script, or else it will not work properly
+    - The created script must be a ``@tool`` script, or else it will not work properly
     - The export tool script is used to configure the Android plugin and hook it within the Godot Editor's export process.
 It should look something like this::

         @tool